+7A.
 Create a Rumba+ session in MSS

-Open the Administrative Console to Manage Sessions, and click +Add.

-Select Rumba+ Desktop as the Product.
+- 1 Open the Administrative Console to Manage Sessions, and click +Add. - 2 Select Rumba+ Desktop as the Product. - 3 Enter a Session name.
+Continue with step 7B on this same panel.

-Enter a Session name.
+7B.
+Upload a Rumba+ Session Profile

-- Upload a Rumba+ Session Profile - On the Add New Session panel, click Browse.
-Locate and select the Rumba+ session profile (created in step 6C) that contains the automated sign-on connection macro. - Click Save to upload the profile and save the session.
+- 1 On the Add New Session panel, click Browse.
+Locate and select the Rumba+ session profile (created in step 6C) that contains the automated sign-on connection macro. - 2 Click Save to upload the profile and save the session.